Kentico/oss-automation/README.md

 # Open Source Automation
 Scripts used to automate maintenance tasks in GitHub and other services

+# Installation

+1. Clone the repo recursively with all submodules: `git clone --recursive [URL to Git repo]`
+2. If you already cloned the repo and just want to install submodules run: `git submodule update --init --recursive`

 ## /GitHub/Sync-SharedGhAssets.ps1

 To use this script, install [Scoop](https://scoop.sh/) by running the following PowerShell command: